dahonMetWritings/dahonMetWritings.github.io/_posts/2020-09-06-The-Hunt-For-Rimini-Riddle.md

 And here's the half-melted candle.
 And Geoffery, the puppet he portrayed. (ba dum tsh) Going off

 <a href=”https://www.youtube.com/watch?v=FCrSTBRkqUY>this link</a>

-, courtesy of Johnny Feen, at least.
+,courtesy of Johnny Feen, at least.
 Dude was a one hit wonder, a comedian, writer, and probably did some other stuff Wikipedia didn’t mention.

     </p>